 Some chemotherapy drugs can cause diarrhoea.
 Diarrhoea means passing more stools than is usual for you, or having watery or loose stools.
-If you have a stoma (pages 45 to 47), it will be more active than usual.
+If you have a stoma, it will be more active than usual.

 Sometimes diarrhoea can be severe.
 Your hospital team may give you anti-diarrhoea drugs to take at home.
 It is important to follow any advice from them about taking anti-diarrhoea drugs.